4321ba/Galaxy_Jukebox/galaxy_jukebox/README.md

 ![Screenshot still from above, but from a bit lower](screenshots/screenshot_2.png)
 ![Screenshot from the front](screenshots/screenshot_3.png)

+## Comparison with the traditional walking design

+### Advantages of this design

++ you don't need to move
++ supports 20 tps, and every other tps (with the scaffolding thing)
++ you can actually see the noteblocks that play (and there are also optional redstone lamps)
++ looks like a colorful galaxy, pretty cool
++ sand doesn't fall (neither does concrete powder)

+### Drawbacks

+- pretty huge compared to the walking design
+- quite slow, sodium+lithium or a fast PC is strongly recommended for medium-to-large pieces
+- you need quite high render distances, so that all the redstone is loaded
+- most probably it doesn't work properly for pocket edition, though not tested

 ## Installation

 The project is available on [PyPI](https://pypi.org/project/galaxy-jukebox/), so you can install it via pip, if you have Python3 installed: